JFBarryLi/ITSegmenter/README.md

 Run using:
 textSegment(imgPath);

-Output will be stored in the global variable outputRects.
+Output will be stored in the global variable outputRects asynchronously.

 ### Documentation and Demo ###